Struggling with chemo brain? 7 tips that will help

 This post is part of a series to provide practical advice for coping with cancer.
-Explore tips, tools and resources at City of Hope's Living with Cancer website.
+Explore tips, tools and resources at Living with Cancer.
 Visit the National Cancer Institute’s "Chemotherapy Side Effect Series" for more tips for managing memory loss and other side effects of cancer treatment.

 If you are looking for a second opinion about your diagnosis or consultation about your treatment, request an appointment online or contact us at 800-826-HOPE.
 Please visit Making Your First Appointment for more information.

 , Thank you for supporting our mission of eliminating cancer and other life-threatening diseases!
 Make sure to check your inbox from time to time for the latest City of Hope updates and breakthroughs.